vmware-archive/thrust/README.md

 * Testflight deploys now prompt the user for a deployment message

+* Removes adding to default tasks.
+This is now your responsibility - please define in your own Rakefile if you need to add to the default task. e.g.

+<code>task :default => [:specs :something_random]</code>

+* Adds a 'ci' task.
+This will run a 'nof' and then run all defined targets under spec_targets in order.

 # Installation

 clone this repo into a folder in your project (or include as a submodule)